 Discard and ending the relationship.

-The narcissists discard is often done in the cruellest and sometimes calculating ways, usually when we least expect it or when we felt like we needed them the most, again this is seemingly done to cause us as much psychological pain as possible, with no closure given, so we often end up chasing them for answers, which often helps their Their Smear Campaign Against Us, we have to leave them to it and find our own closure, we’ll never get honest answers from a narcissist, the closest we’ll get to the truth is the smear campaign story’s they told us about what others have done to them, which is often what the narcissist did to the other person.
+The narcissists discard is often done in the cruellest and sometimes calculating ways, usually when we least expect it or when we felt like we needed them the most; again, this is seemingly done to cause us as much psychological pain as possible, with no closure given, so we often end up chasing them for answers, which often helps with Their Smear Campaign Against Us, we have to leave them to it and find our own closure, we’ll never get honest answers from a narcissist, the closest we’ll get to the truth is the smear campaign story’s they told us about what others have done to them, which is often what the narcissist did to the other person.

 The narcissist will Idealise us.
 When we meet them, they are our soulmate, our perfect match in every way.
 Our one true love.
 They lift us so high in that idealisation stage all our dreams are coming true, they like all that we do, they understand us, they even dislike all our dislikes.
 Life was great.

 Narcissists will give intermittent rest bites from the devaluation, as they are using us, either because we’re trying your best to please them, they want or need something from us, so they keep us hooked by lifting us out of the water just long enough for us to be grateful, to dunk us straight back under again.
 Narcissists reward and then punish to reward and then punish to hook their targets.
-Often why if we let it the discard is often only ever temporary.
-Another manipulative illusion by the narcissist, so we are grateful when they return, ignore how much they hurt us, as the narcissist will have told us “you made me do it.”
+Often why if we let it, the discard is often only ever temporary.
+Another manipulative illusion by the narcissist, so we are grateful when they return, ignore how much they hurt us, as the narcissist will have told us, “you made me do it.”
 Only for them to take us down again and discard again, until we finally wake, and make the hard decision to say no more, they’re toxic, work on recovery and go no Contact.

-Then they discard us like we meant nothing to them, why do they do this?
+Then they discard us like we meant nothing to them.
+Why do they do this?
 The word discard means to get rid of something that is no longer of use to us.
 They throw you away in the cruellest and calculated way often as they have a new supply that they can use.
 To a narcissist, we are an appliance, and when they believe we are faulty or no longer serving them, the discard us, as we would a broken toaster.

 They discard for a few reasons.
 The main one is they’ve usually found an easier source of supply.

 1. The one where they don’t actually end it, yet they disappear without a word.
 The long-absent silent treatment.
 We might have worked out something isn’t right, or found out about something they’ve done and asked them about it.
 A friend has warmed us, or we just know something isn’t right, even though we might not know what.
-Your instincts are loud, and we’ve stopped saying how high, every time they ask us to jump, So they discard us, usually disappearing without a word to upset and confuse you even more
+Your instincts are loud, and we’ve stopped saying how high every time they ask us to jump, So they discard us, usually disappearing without a word to upset and confuse you even more

-2. We became more aware that something wasn’t right with their treatment of us, our children or others, we still don’t fully understand, we just know that things are not making sense, we don’t like or feel hurt by their behaviour and start showing those we can messages or explain things that have happened, to check if we are indeed “crazy.”
+2. We became more aware that something wasn’t right with their treatment of us, our children or others.
+We still don’t fully understand.
+We just know that things are not making sense.
+We don’t like or feel hurt by their behaviour and start showing those we can messages or explain things that have happened, to check if we are indeed “crazy.”
 As the narcissist claims.
 Just to get some clarification on what’s happening, some validation that our thoughts and feelings are real, it’s not us as the narcissist leads us to believe.

 4. We stop giving them emotional responses.
-We’ve stepped out of the darkness and into the light, we know exactly what they are what they need and how they destroy us, we no longer fear them, as they require excessive attention, which they are no longer receiving from us, they are going to drop you and run with no closure given.
+We’ve stepped out of the darkness and into the light, we know exactly what they are, what they need and how they destroy us, we no longer fear them, as they require excessive attention, which they are no longer receiving from us, they are going to drop you and run with no closure given.

-5. Their games are no longer working on us, we’ve learned to respond and not react, or when they go into silent treatment, you don’t chase them you simply leave them be.
+5. Their games are no longer working on us, we’ve learned to respond and not react, or when they go into silent treatment, you don’t chase them.
+You simply leave them be.

 8. They’ve found a replacement, they might have had countless affairs in the past, yet now they managed to idealise someone new whos only giving them the attention they believe they deserve, or we called them out on the affair.
 They had nowhere else to go, the new is happily filling their cup full of holes up, believing they’ve met the one, and the lies the narcissist is telling them about us, the news isn’t questioning their behaviour, and the narcissist finds it easier being with the new.
-While it’s going good with the new they will up and leave, we have to be careful though, when the relationship goes the same way as it did with us, and it will one day, the narcissist has a disorder.
-You can not take the disorder out of them, and as nothing is ever their fault, they don’t see a reason to change their negative toxic behaviour, so when the new doesn’t work out most will come back to hoover you.
+While it’s going good with the new, they will up and leave, we have to be careful, though, when the relationship goes the same way as it did with us, and it will one day, the narcissist has a disorder.
+You can not take the disorder out of them, and as nothing is ever their fault, they don’t see a reason to change their negative toxic behaviour, so when the new doesn’t work out, most will come back to hoover you.

 They hoover.
-If they can triangulate the ex’s and new supply, to get them both to please the narcissist and beg for the narcissist’s attention, there is no winner in this other than the narcissist.
+If they can triangulate the ex’s and new supply to get them both to please the narcissist and beg for the narcissist’s attention, there is no winner in this other than the narcissist.
 The best thing you can do for yourself and the new partner or ex-partner of theirs is taking yourself out of the equation and leave the partner to work it out for themselves, and they too are hooked so will not listen to reason from you.

 How do you recover?

 Due to the possible Trauma bonding through all the highs and lows with the narcissist.
-Alienated from friends and family, left with CPTSD, you may also have anxiety and health problems, your energy levels may have been drained, you’ve lost who you are, your self-worth, self-love, trust, money, homes and so much more, the narcissist discard can be incredibly painful and cruel, and most often when you need them the most.
-However, not always, as although you haven’t known or seen all the mental abuse, you’ve most often being isolated from support, so they are the one you turn to for support, not that they genuinely ever give it.
-Trying to understand who they even were, trying to understand what’s actually happened isn’t an easy process, it gets easier, and life gets much happier once you break that trauma bond, build yourself back up and become happy again.
+Alienated from friends and family, left with CPTSD, you may also have anxiety and health problems, your energy levels may have been drained, you’ve lost who you are, your self-worth, self-love, trust, money, homes, and so much more, the narcissist discard can be incredibly painful and cruel, and most often when you need them the most.
+However, not always, as although you haven’t known or seen all the mental abuse, you’ve most often being isolated from support, so they are the ones you turn to for support, not that they genuinely ever give it.
+Trying to understand who they even were, trying to understand what’s actually happened isn’t an easy process.
+It gets easier, and life gets much happier once you break that trauma bond, build yourself back up and become happy again.

-It’s not an easy or straight forward journey recovering from narcissist abuse, more and more secrets and lies come out as you start, lots of things to learn and put into place, looking deep and healing deep within yourself, however with the right steps it is possible.
+It’s not an easy or straight forward journey recovering from narcissist abuse, more and more secrets and lies come out as you start, lots of things to learn and put into place, looking deep and healing deep within yourself, however with the right steps, it is possible.

-Tony Robbins six human needs, and how to use these to help with your recovery.
+Tony Robbins six human needs and how to use these to help with your recovery.